kojq/gal/README.md

 sh <(curl https://raw.githubusercontent.com/kojq/run/main/core)
 ```

-If you desire [additional applications](https://wiki.archlinux.org/title/List_of_applications), enter the URI parameter for the file containing the package names (this is a WIP that has not yet been implemented).
+To install [additional applications](https://wiki.archlinux.org/title/List_of_applications), enter the URI parameter for the file containing the package names (this is a WIP that has not yet been implemented).

 Alternatively, fork or clone the repository to make changes, and run.